 Mazda - Mazda 626

-There were many Mazda Capella and Mazda 626 models over the years, but the bulk of the models from 1971 to 1998 are covered with four tyre sizes that were used, covering 13 and 14 inch wheels, in sizes 165R13, 185/70R13, 165R14 and 185/70R14, all of which Blockley produces.
-These the high quality Blockley tyres for these Mazda 626 Capella models have excellent speed rating, steel belt construction with high quality 165HR13, 185/70VR13, 165HR14 and 185/70VR14 sizes.
-See full details of all these sizes at the links below:
+There were many Mazda Capella and Mazda 626 models over the years, and the bulk of these Mazda models from 1971 to 1998 are covered with four tyre sizes, covering 13 inch and 14 inch wheels, which were tyre sizes 165R13, 185/70R13, 165R14 and 185/70R14, all of which sizes Blockley produces.
+These the high quality Blockley tyres for these Mazda 626 Capella models have excellent speed rating, steel belt construction with high quality 165HR13, 185/70VR13, 165HR14 and 185/70VR14 sizes, which you will be impressed with.
+See full details of all these superb tyres at the links below: